 - If a deal is to be done with directors the receiver must first advertise the business and its assets for sale.

-- They must conform to the tight rules and regulations governing receivership and report to the DBERR.
+- They must conform to the tight rules and regulations governing receivership and report to the DBEIS.

-- A receiver must investigate the conduct of the directors of the business and file a report with the DBERR.
+- A receiver must investigate the conduct of the directors of the business and file a report with the DBEIS.

 Disadvantages of receivership: